+Tel: 028 86757645

-Telephone: (028) 8675 7507 Email: eia@daera-ni.gov.uk
+Email: eia@daera-ni.gov.uk

 Under Cross Compliance SMR2 'Conservation of Wild Birds' and SMR3 'Conservation of Natural Habitats and of Wild Flora and Fauna' apply to land designated by the NIEA as a Natura 2000 site, SPA, SAC, or ASSI.
 Removal of scrub on designated sites is only permitted with written consent from the NIEA.
-For further information contact NIEA on 028 9056 9516.